-Using specialized surgical instruments and advanced medical technologies, our infertility specialists can examine and even operate on the reproductive organs without creating large incisions.
+Using specialized surgical treatments and instruments, our infertility specialists can examine and even operate on the reproductive organs without creating large incisions.
 Endoscopic surgery, which involves the use of very small cameras for visualization of the body’s internal structures, only requires a series of very tiny openings to allow doctors to perform many types of surgery.
-At Northern California Fertility Medical Center, we perform laparoscopy and hysteroscopy procedures for Sacramento-area patients who have certain physical conditions, such as endometriosis or a tubal blockage.
+At Northern California Fertility Medical Center in Sacramento, we perform laparoscopy and hysteroscopy procedures for patients who have certain physical conditions, such as endometriosis or a tubal blockage.

 Laparoscopy is a surgical method that allows doctors to access the exterior of the uterus, the fallopian tubes, and the ovaries.
 It can be used to diagnose and treat such conditions as tubal disease or blockage, ovarian cysts, pelvic adhesions, and endometriosis.
 Because only a few very small incisions are made, laparoscopic surgery is safer, less expensive, and requires less recovery time than a laparotomy (traditional open surgery of the abdomen).